 - This Item asks how your action plans are developed and deployed.
-Accomplishment of action plans requires resources and performance measures, as well as the alignment of work unit and supplier and partner plans.
-Of central importance is how you achieve alignment and consistency-for example, via work systems, work processes and key measurements.
+Accomplishment of action plans requires resources and performance measures, as well as the alignment of work unit and supplier and partners.
+Of central importance is how you achieve alignment and consistency-for example, via key processes and key measurements.
 Also, alignment and consistency are intended to provide a basis for setting and communicating priorities for ongoing improvement activities-part of the daily work of all work units.
-In addition, performance measures are critical for tracking performance. - Many types of analyses can be performed to ensure that adequate financial resources are available to support accomplishment of your action plans.
+In addition, performance measures are critical for tracking performance. - Many types of analyses can be performed to ensure adequate financial resources are available to support accomplishment of your action plans.
 For current operations, these efforts might include the analysis of cash flows, net income statements, and current liabilities versus current assets.
 For investments to accomplish action plans, the efforts might include analysis of discounted cash flows, return on investment (ROI), or return on invested capital (ROIC).
-The

-For current operations, these efforts might include the analysis of cash flows, net income statements, and current liabilities versus current assets.
-For investments to accomplish action plans, the efforts might include analysis of discounted cash flows, return on investment (ROI), or return on invested capital (ROIC).
 The specific types of analyses will vary from organisation to organisation.
 These analyses should help your organisation assess the financial viability of your current operations and the potential viability of and risks associated with your action plan initiatives.

-- Action plans should include human resource plans that are aligned with and support your overall strategy. - Examples of possible human resource plan elements are: - a re-design of your work organisation and jobs to increase workforce empowerment and decision making; - initiatives to promote greater labourmanagement co-operation, such as union partnerships; - consideration of the impacts of out-sourcing on your current workforce and initiatives. - initiatives to foster knowledge sharing and organisational learning; - modification of your compensation and recognition systems to recognise team, organisational, stock market, customer, or other performance attributes; or - education and training initiatives, such as developmental programmes for future leaders, partnerships with universities to help ensure the availability of an educated and skilled workforce, and establishment of training programs on new technologies important to your future success of your workforce and your organisation. - Projections and comparisons in this Item are intended to improve your organisation's ability to understand and track dynamic, competitive performance factors.
-Projected performance might inlcude changes resulting from new business ventures, entry into new markets, introduction of new technologies, product or service innovations, or other strategic thrusts.
+- Action plans should include human resource plans that are aligned with and support your overall strategy. - Examples of possible human resource plan elements are: - a re-design of your work organisation and jobs to increase employee empowerment and decision making; - initiatives to promote greater labour-management cooperation, such as union partnerships; - initiatives to foster knowledge sharing and organisational learning; - modification of your compensation and recognition systems to recognise team, organisational, stock market, customer, or other performance attributes; or - education and training initiatives, such as developmental programmememes for future leaders, partnerships with universities to help ensure the availability of an educated and skilled workforce, and establishment of training programmemememes on new technologies important to your future success of your workforce and your organisation. - Projections and comparisons in this Item are intended to improve your organisation's ability to understand and track dynamic, competitive performance factors.
+Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, product or service innovations, or other strategic thrusts.
 Through this tracking process, your organisation should be better prepared to take into account its rate of improvement and change relative to that of competitors or comparable organisations and relative to its own targets or stretch goals.
 Such tracking serves as a key diagnostic management tool.